-I live on what used to be an oil field lying on the northeast edge of the geological formation that includes the La Brea Tar Pits.
-During the summer, tar oozes to the surface on the sidewalk next door, with methane bubbling through it.
-Unwary small children and old people then track this tar all over the neighborhood.
+I lived on what used to be an oil field lying on the northeast edge of the geological formation that includes the La Brea Tar Pits.
+During the summer, tar would ooze to the surface on the sidewalk next door, with methane bubbling through it.
+Unwary small children and old people would then track this tar all over the neighborhood.
 I am told the city has included the area in a methane hazard district, but Caltech geologists assure me that the danger of an explosion is nil unless you have an unventilated basement.
 (An unheard of amenity in Southern California residences.)
-Update: The tar seepage seems to have stopped now.
+Update: The tar seepage has stopped.

-My neighborhood comprises two-block lengths of three streets, surrounded by minor arteries and a private golf course, of which I am not a member.
-It is a real neighborhood, where I walk to the market, bank, restaurants, and movies; we have Fourth of July block parties; and I know my neighbors.
-(I know many more of my neighbors than when I lived in either Minneapolis or St. Paul.
-On my block live Al, Alex, Anne, Betty, Bill, Bobby, Carolyn, Chris, Connie, David, Elizabeth, Ellen, Frances, Greg, Henry, Joe, John, Joyce, Julie, Keith, Linda, Liz, Mariko, Mark, Melissa, Mike, Pat, Paul, Percival, Philip, Rob, Robert, Rodolfo, Sandy, Sloan, Steve, Susan, Susie, and Wayne, among others, not including children.)
+My old neighborhood comprises two-block lengths of three streets, surrounded by minor arteries and a private golf course, of which I am not a member.
+It is a real neighborhood, where I could walk to the market, bank, restaurants, and movies;htere are Fourth of July block parties; and I knew my neighbors.
+(I knew many more of my neighbors than when I lived in either Minneapolis or St. Paul.
+On my block lived Al, Alex, Anne, Betty, Bill, Bobby, Carolyn, Chris, Connie, David, Elizabeth, Ellen, Frances, Greg, Henry, Joe, John, Joyce, Julie, Keith, Linda, Liz, Mariko, Mark, Melissa, Mike, Pat, Paul, Percival, Philip, Rob, Robert, Rodolfo, Sandy, Sloan, Steve, Susan, Susie, and Wayne, among others, not including children.)
 On Halloween, the few people who have moved out of the neighborhood to nearby areas return to go trick or treating in their old haunts.
-I have lived in my house for over twenty-five years now, so I am no longer a newcomer, but my neighbors for two houses on either side are still the same as when I moved in.
+I lived in my house for over twenty-five years, but my former neighbors for two houses on either side are still the same as when I moved in.
 Some people live in the houses their parents owned and in which they grew up.
 (One of the side effects of 1978's Proposition 13 is that it increases the cost of moving by eliminating your artificially low property tax valuations if you move.)